Preparing the Toddler for Surgery

 Helpful books for you and your child

 Richard Scarry.
 1995.
-Big Operation: The Busy World of Richard Scarry.
+A Big Operation (The Busy World of Richard Scarry).
 Aladdin Paperback.

-Joanna Cole and Bruce Degar.
-1989.
+Joanna Cole.
+1990.
 The Magic School Bus: Inside the Human Body.
 Scholastic, Incorporated.

 Online Medical Reviewer: